dotnet/BenchmarkDotNet/README.md

 ### Analysers

 An **analyser** can analyze summary of your benchmarks and produce some useful warnings.
 For example, `EnvironmentAnalyser` warns you, if you build your application in the DEBUG mode or run it with an attached debugger.

+### Validators

+A **validator** can validate your benchmarks before they are executed and produce validation errors.
+If any of the validation errors is critical, then none of the benchmarks will get executed.
+Available validators are:

+* `BaselineValidator.FailOnError` - it checks if more than 1 Benchmark per class has `Baseline = true` applied.
+This validator is mandatory.
+* `JitOptimizationsValidator.(Dont)FailOnError` - it checks whether any of the referenced assemblies is non-optimized.
+DontFailOnError version is enabled by default.
+* `ExecutionValidator.(Dont)FailOnError` - it checks if it is possible to run your benchmarks by executing each of them once.
+Optional.

 ## Advanced Features